 Rainforest QA offers plugins to integrate with various software development tools.
 For example, you can integrate with Jira and send failed test results to developers automatically, including the relevant test result video recordings and HTTP logs.

 Developers can also use our API or CLI to kick off a suite of Rainforest UI tests along with unit tests and integration tests in a CI/CD pipeline.

 Put Your Test Plan to Use with Rainforest QA

 Rainforest is a scalable, all-in-one quality assurance solution that’s appropriate for small teams just getting started with automated testing projects or QA-mature teams regularly running 500+ quality software tests throughout the development life cycle.

-Our free-forever Essentials plan makes software test automation accessible to anyone.
+Our Essentials plan makes software test automation accessible to anyone.
 This plan has everything you need to get started with automated testing—parallel testing on virtual machines and unlimited team members—without any hidden costs.